Azure/ato-toolkit/automation/openshift/ocp3.11/README.md

 ## Post Deployment Steps

-When the installation completes, the password to access the OpenShift Console will be output to the console window.
-Additionally, by default, the deployment will use `nip.io` and will output the url to access the OpenShift Console.
+When the installation completes, the password to access the OpenShift Console will be outputted to the console window.
+Additionally, by default, the deployment will use `nip.io` and will output the url to access in the OpenShift Console.

 > [!TIP]
 > If you lose the OpenShift Console password, then it can be found in the KeyVault created in the deployment.